Extending your Lease or Buying your Freehold

 The starting point for calculating the premium is the freehold or long lease value of the property.
 Under the legislation tenant's improvements can be discounted from the calculations and there has been much case law to establish what can and cannot be excluded.

 At the end of the lease the Freeholder has the right to regain possession of the property.
 This is known as the reversionary interest because the property reverts to the Freeholder.
 To calculate the value of the reversionary interest, the estimated long lease/freehold unimproved value (UFV) of the property is discounted over the length of the lease to a present value by using a deferment rate (also known as a discount rate or reversionary yield).
-At the end of the current unexpired term the Freeholder could sell the flat/house on a new lease and this "interest" has a current value.
+At the end of the current unexpired term the Freeholder could sell the flat/ house on a new lease and this "interest" has a current value.
 As an example, if a property is worth £3 million freehold at the end of a 20 year lease you would now have to invest a lump sum of around £1,185,000 at a rate of 4.75% per annum for 20 years to achieve the same sum.
-With a flat, the Freeholder still retains a reversionary interest at the end of the extension therefore the calculation is to establish the diminution in their reversionary interest.
-Please see table opposite which shows key Tribunal decisions on deferment rates and their impact upon the cost of the premium.
+With a flat, the Freeholder still retains a reversionary interest at the end of the extension, therefore, the calculation is to establish the diminution in their reversionary interest.
+Please see table overleaf which shows key Tribunal decisions on deferment rates and their impact upon the cost of the premium.

-The ground rent is an income stream which the Freeholder is entitled to receive from the Leaseholder.
-Ground rent income streams are capitalized to arrive at a present day lump sum value, i.e. if the Freeholder was entitled to receive a ground rent of £500 per annum for 60 years, without review, this would equate to a lump sum of approximately £8,000 (this is the lump sum which would have to be invested today to generate the income stream at 6% for the next 60 years).
+The ground rent is an income stream, which the Freeholder is entitled to receive from the Leaseholder.
+Ground rent income streams are capitalized to arrive at a present day lump sum value, i.e. if the Freeholder was entitled to receive a ground rent of £500 per annum for 60 years, without review, this would equate to a present day lump sum of approximately £8,000 (this is the lump sum which would have to be invested today to generate the income stream at 6% for the next 60 years).

 The Leaseholder has the right of occupation for the term of their existing lease (but without rights to extend) and this has value.
 The longer the lease the greater the intrinsic value to the Leaseholder.